bobbycomet/Conky-Studio/README.md

 - Generate `theme.json`
 - OpenDesktop integration (opens in browser)
 - Share a project by sharing the JSON made when you save the project
-- Theme import is under legacy import/same function, but current Conky syntax
+- Theme import is under legacy import/same function, but current Conky syntax.
+Importer gets you 70–90% there.
+Studio is where you finish it.

 ### Beta